ibm-cloud-docs/account/support-plans.md

 Basic support is provided for non-production environments or workloads that don't require traditional severities and response times.

+Starting 5 January 2025 new changes regarding the basic level of support take effect.
+[Learn more](/docs/overview?topic=overview-whatsnew).

 ## Support for Lite or Trial accounts
 {: #free-support}